-207 Intervention with Children and Adolescents
+207 Intervention with Children and Adolescents 4 credit hours

 Offered fall semester.
 Two and a half hours lecture and three hours laboratory a week.
 Five (eight-hour) days of fieldwork a semester.
-Fee: \$95.00.
+Fee: \$100.00.
 Nurse Managed Wellness Clinic Fee: \$40.00.